Dr Katrina Lake

 GETTING STARTED

-If it feels helpful to continue, we would then arrange an initial session, which is a more in-depth assessment where we begin to develop a clearer understanding of what is going on and how we might work together.
+If you would like to continue, we would then arrange an initial session, a more in-depth assessment where we begin to develop a clearer understanding of what is going on and how we might work together.

-It’s important that both the approach and the person feel like the right fit for you, and there is space to think this through at your own pace.
+There is no pressure to make any decisions straightaway.
+It is important that both the approach and the person feel like the right fit, and there is space to think this through at your own pace.

 EVIDENCE-BASED TREATMENTS